-Concordia University is one of Canada’s largest, offering more than 500 programs at the undergraduate and graduate levels.
-It provides a flexible learning environment with evening classes, online courses and a library open 24-7.
+Concordia is one of Canada’s largest universities, offering more than 500 programs at the undergraduate and graduate levels.
+It provides a flexible learning environment with evening classes, online courses and a library that’s open 24-7.
 “This is an innovative, urban university for the next generation,” says president Alan Shepard.
 “We give our students not just the knowledge they need, but the opportunity to take their great ideas from the classroom to the lab and creative spaces, and into the wider world.”
 In that vein, the District 3 Innovation Centre is a community where students, alumni and academic leaders share ideas and generate new products.
 Living in Montreal has perks, too.
 Rent is relatively inexpensive, and the downtown campus, located in “Quartier Concordia,” is close to attractions and nightclubs.
 The Loyola campus in Notre-Dame-de-Grâce, 6.5 km away, is home to the new Centre for Applied Synthetic Biology, the first of its kind in Canada.
 It brings together researchers from biology, engineering, computer and social sciences.
 Known for its rolling lawns and Gothic architecture, Loyola is easy to get to via the shuttle bus or—a campus highlight—a bike path.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|

 Arts: 70% to 85%; R-Score 20 to 30